-Arrive at our Rafting Center at 8:30AM and check-in with our staff.
+Arrive at our Rafting Center at 8:45 AM and check-in with our staff.
 Once everyone has arrived the Trip Leader will give an orientation talk and the guides will hand out and fit personal flotation devices (PFDs) and helmets.
 Once we’re ready to go, we load up on the bus and head to our first put-in.
 At the launch point, guests meet their river guide and the guide then gives a Paddle Talk.
 Immediately following the Paddle Talk, we push off and each raft practices their paddling technique making sure their boat is ready for the whitewater.
-By this point the trip is officially underway!
+By this point, the trip is officially underway!
 First, we’ll paddle the Kernville Rapid Run section, which finishes at Frandy Park.
 Once we’ve completed that we’ll graduate the group to Class IV and head up the canyon to Limestone.

 How many people are in each raft?

 Depending on group size and which rafts we use, we fit between 4 and 6 guests in each paddle raft.
 As often as we can, we try to keep groups together in the same raft too.

 Yes.
 With adequate advance notice, we can accommodate reasonable diet requests.
 These can be made when you complete your online waiver.

 The Full Day Upper Kern has a minimum age of 12 years old.

 NEED HELP PLANNING YOUR KERN RIVER RAFTING TRIP?